-Magdalena Eriksson and Sweden beat Canada 1-0 in their last-16 match, and the Blues player spoke to the official Chelsea website about the victory that earned them a spot in the quarter-finals.
+Magdalena Eriksson and Sweden won 1-0 against Canada in their last-16 match last night, and the Blues player spoke to the official Chelsea website about the victory that earned them a spot in the quarter-finals.

 It was a game of two halves as Canada looked the more dangerous side in the first 45 minutes.
 However, Sweden found their rhythm and turned up the tempo after the break, which resulted in beating the North Americans in front of 38,078 fans at Paris’ Parc des Princes.